charcoalphp/charcoal/packages/app/docs/components.md

 ### Script Request Controller

-The default `charcoal-app` script route handler is `charcoal/app/route/script` (`\Charcoal\App\Route\ScriptRoute`).
+The default script route handler is `charcoal/app/route/script` (`\Charcoal\App\Route\ScriptRoute`).

 Scripts mock a _Slim_ HTTP environment for the _CLI_.
-Allowing to be route like regular web routes but for a script environment. `charcoal-app` comes with the `charcoal` binary which is meant to run those kind of scripts.
+Allowing to be route like regular web routes but for a script environment.
+This package comes with the `charcoal` binary which is meant to run those kind of scripts.

 > Thanks to _composer_, the charcoal binary is installed automatically in your project and callable with `php vendor/bin/charcoal`.